 They ultimately recommended that of the six license classes, Princeton should only allow dispensaries.
 Their report argued allowing more license categories would require more study.
 Given that Princeton does not have an industrial district with many warehouses, this makes sense.

 Dispensaries would be allowed in the Dinky area/Alexander, Jugtown which is near the intersection of Harrison St. and Nassau St, the Central Business District, Witherspoon Street only between Green and Leigh Avenue, and 206 North at Cherry Valle.)

 Niedergang noted she wanted to focus on allowing social equity businesses in town owned and staffed by local applicants, People of Color, and/or those negatively affected by the War on Drugs.

 “We definitely would like to see a social equity approach,” she said.

-The micro license was designed so that entrepreneurs without access to significant capital could gain entry into the market by opening small businesses.
+The micro license was designed so entrepreneurs without access to capital could enter the market by opening small businesses.

 “The Task Force is happy with the recommendation. they made,” Niedergang said.
 “The decision on what to do now rests with the council.”

-Unfortunately, the opposition has moved the question to whether any cannabis dispensaries would be allowed versus the nuances of legalization implementation.
+Unfortunately, the opposition has moved the question to whether any cannabis dispensaries would be allowed versus legalization implementation.

 “Those are all things we’ll get into assuming we go ahead with zoning,” Niedergang said regarding social equity provisions.